Today, many project managers use agile methods to break large projects down into more manageable tasks called sprints.

 For example, you can describe each project in the form of a sheet including :

 The second step is to anticipate future projects so that they can be integrated into the road map.
 New web projects or IT projects, product launches, change of services.
-Think in the short, medium and long term and prioritize on the basis of their feasibility and potential ROI (return on investment).
+Think in the short, medium and long term and prioritize on the basis of their projected and potential ROI (return on investment).

 Wrike is a cloud-based project management software that boosts productivity and collaboration.
 Wrike helps teams prioritize, manage, and report projects, delivering more work in less time.